visbot/webvsc-cli/README.md

     -h, --help         output usage information
 ```

 Commonly, you would run `webvsc "avs/**/*.avs"` to convert a bunch of presets, or just one.
-When using wildcards, it's important to wrap the path in quotes.
+When using wildcards, you *might* have to wrap the path in quotes.

 ### Troubleshooting